quynhle14/Machine-Learning-Zoomcamp-2021/README.md

 # Machine-Learning-Zoomcamp-2021
 Machine Learning Zoomcamp (September - December 2021)

-I signed up for a 4-month bootcamp to learn about machine learning, Python programming, and work on projects.
-The course is taught by Alexey Grigorev, Principal Data Scientist at OLX Group and Founder of DataTalks.Club.
+This repository contains my homework assignments and personal projects for a 4-month machine learning bootcamp.
+The program is taught by Alexey Grigorev, Principal Data Scientist at OLX Group and Founder of DataTalks.Club.

 1. Introduction to Machine Learning
 2. Machine Learning for Regression